Core Banking System

 Advancements in Internet and information technology reduced manual work in banks and increasing efficiency.
 Computer software is developed to perform core operations of banking like recording of transactions, passbook maintenance, interest calculations on loans and deposits, customer records, balance of payments and withdrawal.
 This software is installed at different branches of bank and then interconnected by means of computer networks based on telephones, satellite and the Internet.

 Many banks implement custom applications for core banking.
 Others implement or customize commercial independent software vendor packages.
 Systems integrators like Cognizant, EdgeVerve Systems Limited, Capgemini, Accenture, IBM and Tata Consultancy Services implement these core banking packages at banks.
-More recently, entrants such as Probanx (since 2000) and Temenos (late 1990's) have also provided entry level CORE banking systems, focussing on neo-banks and electronic money institutions.
+More recently, entrants such as Probanx (since 2000) and Temenos (late 1990's) have also provided entry level core banking software, focussing on neo-banks and electronic money institutions.

-Open source Technology in core banking solution or software can help banks to maintain their productivity and profitability at the same time.
+Open source Technology in core banking products or software can help banks to maintain their productivity and profitability at the same time.

 Suppliers Core Banking System